18th Division (South Vietnam): Easter Offensive

 During the Easter Offensive in late March 1972 the Division's 2nd Battalion, 52nd Infantry Regiment and 1st Battalion, 48th Infantry Regiment were both transferred to the 5th Division to serve as a border screen.
-During the Battle of Loc Ninh, on 6 April 5th Division commander Brigadier general Lê Văn Hưng organised the two Battalions as Task Force 52 and ordered them to move north to relieve the 9th Infantry Regiment under siege in Lộc Ninh.
+During the Battle of Loc Ninh, on 6 April 5 Division commander Brigadier general Lê Văn Hưng organised the two Battalions as Task Force 52 and ordered them to move north to relieve the 9th Infantry Regiment under siege in Lộc Ninh.
 As the 2nd Battalion to advance towards Lộc Ninh it was ambushed at the junction of National Highway 13 and Route 17.
 Unable to withstand the VC's superior firepower, it was forced to withdraw.
 To prevent Task Force 52 from evacuating to either Lộc Ninh or An Lộc, the VC pursued Task Force 52 and bombarded their bases with heavy artillery throughout the day.
 As Lộc Ninh fell on the morning of 7 April at 09:00 Hưng ordered Task Force 52 to abandon its bases, destroy all heavy weapons and vehicles, and withdraw to An Lộc, following their failed attempt at reinforcing Lộc Ninh.
 As Task Force 52 tried to break through National Highway 13, they ran into another large VC ambush.
 It would take the soldiers of Task Force 52 about a week to reach An Lộc, infiltrating through PAVN/VC positions along the main road.
 The next step in the offensive was the Battle of An Lộc.

 On 13/4 June a regiment of the division was landed in An Lộc to reinforce the exhausted 5th Division.
 On 11 July the entire division arrived at An Lộc to replace the 5th Division.
 The division would spread out from An Lộc and push the PAVN back, increasing control in the area.
-On 8 August the division launched an assault to retake Quần Lợi Base Camp but were stopped by the PAVN in the base's reinforced concrete bunkers.
+On 8 August the division launched an assault to retake Quản Lợi Base Camp but were stopped by the PAVN in the base's reinforced concrete bunkers.
 A further attack was launched on 9 August with limited gains and attacks on the base continued for the next 2 weeks eventually gaining one third of the base.
 The ARVN finally attacked the PAVN occupied bunkers with TOW missiles and M-202 rockets and this broke the PAVN defense forcing the remaining defenders to flee the base.

 Following the battle Col. Lê Minh Đảo was appointed to replace General Tho in command of the division.

 In late November the division was replaced at An Lộc by the 3rd, 5th and 6th Ranger Groups.